Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Introduction

-Meanwhile, various results have been developed concerning the classical lower bounds for finding $\epsilon$-approximate stationary points (i.e., points with gradient smaller than $\epsilon$) of nonconvex functions under different assumptions.
-In particular, Ref.~\cite{carmon2020lower} discussed randomized classical lower bound given access to all $p$-th order derivatives, and proved that it takes at least $\Omega\big(\epsilon^{-\frac{1+p}{p}}\big)$ queries to the $p$-th order derivatives to guarantee an $\Omega(1)$ success probability in the worst case.
-Using a similar approach, Ref.~\cite{carmon2021lower} provided a deterministic classical lower bound of order $\Omega(\epsilon^{-12/7})$ with access to only first-order information.
+Meanwhile, various results have been developed concerning the classical lower bounds for finding $\epsilon$-approximate first-order stationary points (i.e., points with gradient smaller than $\epsilon$) of nonconvex functions under different assumptions.
+In particular, \citet{carmon2020lower} discussed the setting where the objective function $f$ has Lipschitz $p$-th order derivative and proved that any randomized classical algorithm has to make at least $\Omega\big(\epsilon^{-\frac{1+p}{p}}\big)$ derivative queries to guarantee an $\Omega(1)$ success probability in the worst case.
+Using a similar approach,~\citet{carmon2021lower} proved a deterministic classical lower bound for first-order method of order $\Omega(\epsilon^{-12/7})$ for functions with Lipschitz first and second derivatives.

-As for stochastic settings, Refs.~\cite{arjevani2020second,arjevani2022lower} thoroughly investigated classical lower bounds under different assumptions with or without the mean-squared smoothness property, and with access to different orders of stochastic derivatives.
-In particular, if we only have access to a stochastic gradient without further assumptions, the query lower bound is of order $\Omega(\epsilon^{-4})$~\cite{arjevani2022lower}.
-If the stochastic gradient further satisfies the mean-squared smoothness property, the query lower bound would be of order $\Omega(\epsilon^{-3})$~\cite{arjevani2022lower}, which is also the query lower bound in the case where we have access to second- and higher-order stochastic derivatives~\cite{arjevani2020second}.
-Nevertheless, the query lower bound remains $\Omega(\epsilon^{-3})$ if we have the mean-squared smoothness property as well as access to second- and higher-order stochastic derivatives at the same time~\cite{arjevani2020second}.
+As for stochastic settings, \citet{arjevani2020second,arjevani2022lower} thoroughly investigated classical lower bounds under different assumptions with or without the mean-squared smoothness property, and with access to different orders of stochastic derivatives.
+In particular, the query lower bound for stochastic first-order methods is $\Omega(\epsilon^{-4})$~\cite{arjevani2022lower}.
+If the stochastic gradient additionally satisfies the mean-squared smoothness property, the query lower bound would be of order $\Omega(\epsilon^{-3})$~\cite{arjevani2022lower}, which is also the query lower bound in the case where we have access to second- and higher-order stochastic derivatives~\cite{arjevani2020second}.
+Nevertheless, for objective functions with Lipschitz $p$-th oder derivative, the query lower bound remains $\Omega(\epsilon^{-3})$ for stochastic $p$-th order methods if we have the mean-squared smoothness property~\cite{arjevani2020second}.

-On the other hand, despite the recent progress~\cite{garg2020no,garg2021near} on quantum lower bounds for convex optimization, quantum lower bounds for nonconvex optimization are still widely open.
+However, despite recent progress on quantum lower bounds for convex optimization~\cite{garg2020no,garg2021near}, quantum lower bounds for nonconvex optimization are widely open.